Mwajiduddin/Real-world-example-of-SQL-data-analysis/README.md

 <h2>Overview</h2>
 This will be a demonstration on how data is analyzed in the real world from big datasets using commands in SQL.
 In this example we will observe and compare data regarding apps from the Apple Store and answering relevant questions about this dataset such as:

-What are the best apps from each genre?
+What are the highest rated apps from each genre?

-Which genre of apps are highly rated?
+Which genres dominate the market?

 Which genres of apps are rated low?

+What is the range and average ratings for apps?

 Do paid apps have a better ratings than free apps?